Sharpes offers quick commuting to Cape Canaveral

 Competitive prices for single-family homes and condos

-Traditional, ranch-style and manufactured homes are common.
+Narrow streets are lined with cottages, manufactured and ranch-style homes, many with short, sandy driveways and spacious, palm-shaded backyards.
+New Traditionals are common in subdivisions like Panther Ridge and Watermark of Cocoa.
 Condos, like those in the wide, two-level Canebreakers community, are also available.
-Compared to other parts of coastal Florida, Giamporcaro says Sharpes is “affordable.”
-Single-family home prices start under $100,000 and quickly rise to more than $2 million.
-Homes east of U.S. Route 1 are typically on the higher end of the spectrum; waterfront properties on Indian River Drive range anywhere from just under $630,000 to $2.4 million.
-Condos tend to sell for between $165,000 and about $245,000.
+Giamporcaro says Sharpes is affordable compared to other areas of coastal Florida.
+The median, just under $350,000, is below the state median of $410,000, according to Florida Realtors.
+Single-family home prices start under $100,000 and quickly rise to about $2.5 million.
+Homes east of U.S. Route 1 on the higher end of the spectrum; waterfront properties on Indian River Drive range anywhere from just under $630,000 to $2.4 million.
+Condos typically sell for between $120,000 and $245,000.
 Flooding and wind damage are risks during hurricane season, especially to homes on the community’s southeast side.

 Indian River, Merritt Island and Sharpes community recreation